pastoreerrante/nautobot_golden_config_custom_compliance/README.md

     }
 }

-where:

-custom_compliance is a folder/package on the same level of the main nautobot folder.
+where `custom_compliance` is a folder/package on the same level of the main nautobot folder.
 .
 └── nautobot
     ├── custom_compliance